ACP Glossary

 Service fees paid out to collaborators

-Trading volume handled during fund-managed jobs
+Trading value handled during fund-managed jobs

 Last updated